criteo/android-publisher-sdk/publisher-sdk/README.md

  are post-fixed with `FunctionTests`.
 The rest are post-fixed with `IntegrationTests`.

 # Release
+## Release steps
+Releasing a new version of the PubSDK involves a few steps:

+1. Publishing the new version of the AAR on Azure
+2. Publishing new versions of _android-google-mediation_ and _android-mopub-mediation_ that depend on the newly released version of PubSDK.
+Please refer to the README of each of those projects for additional release information.

 ## Internal releases on Nexus
 Each new version is published on the internal Nexus repository on post-submit.
 No manual action is needed at this point.